My Hot Flash Was Actually a Kundalini Awakening (It Wasn't)

 Oh, I thought, looking at the bullet points.
 So it's not a spiritual emergency.
 It's just my body.

-Not the fun kind with candles and cloaks and someone handing you a certificate at the end.
-The hard kind.
-The kind where you have to let go of who you were because that person literally doesn't exist in this body anymore.
+This is the hard kind of initiation, where you have to let go of who you were because that person literally doesn't exist in this body anymore.
+There are no candles or cloaks, and nobody hands you a certificate at the end.

 And then I'm going to drink a large glass of cold water, because I'm also dehydrated.